 New York to Niagara Falls

 It’s 400 miles and 7 hours from our Pearl River base to Niagara Falls, and it’s a journey we took on during hurricane warnings in the New York State adding a bit of excitement to the road trip.
-Normally I would suggest stops along the way at Bear Mountain, and the Catskills, and maybe Scranton for The Office obsesses.
+Normally I would suggest stops along the way at Bear Mountain, and the Catskills.
 Otherwise it’s a near straight drive north to Syracuse before following the border of Ontario Canada west to Niagara.

 We had a fancy hotel with views of the falls booked that night on the opposite side of the falls and the Canadian border.
 And while I had no problem entering Canada (British Passport) my friend was working in America on a Thai passport hence needed a VISA.
 So the border guards turned us back into the US.
 But when asked why we were returning from Canada I maybe shouldn’t have said ‘they kicked us out’.
 Resulting in the car keys being taken as border police phones in a check on our IDs.
 It was funny.